Frequently Asked Questions

 Is the Seamless Sump® salt ready?

-Yes, the sumps are molded with high-density polyethylene; nothing is able to stick to this material thus reducing the amount of unsightly salt creep.
-The Sump is also designed to handle higher flow rates required for reef setups.
-It can also easily be used with our H2Overflow® system.
-Protein skimmers can also be easily plumbed in line with our system.
-We have skimmers available for sale and can help you get all the hardware you need to easily install a skimmer with our Seamless Sump®.
+Yes, the sumps are molded with high-density polyethylene (HDPE).
+Nothing sticks to this material thus reducing the amount of unsightly salt creep.
+The Seamless Sump® is also designed to handle higher flow rates for reef setups.
+Easily include our H2Overflow® system and protein skimmers can also be plumbed in line with the system.
+We have skimmers available and can help you get all the hardware to easily install a skimmer with our Seamless Sump®.

 Back to Top